On the discrete analog of gamma-Lomax distribution: properties and applications: Introduction

+where $\floor*{x}=\max \{m\in\mathbb{Z}\mid m\le x\},$ the floor function.
+The probability mass function in (4) is useful for maximum likelihood estimation of the parameters, see Section 3.
+The survival function in (6) is useful for censored maximum likelihood estimation of the parameters, see Subsection 3.2.
+Figure \ref{fig1} depicts plots for the DGLD where the scale parameter $\theta=1$ and for various values of the shape parameters $c$ and $\alpha.$ The plots indicate that DGLD can have various shapes including reversed J and right skewed unimodal shapes.

 The paper is organized as follows.
-In Section 2, we discuss some structural properties of the proposed DGLD distribution, including entropy.
-In Section 3, we provide some real life scenarios where DGLD can be applied as an appropriate probability model.
-Finally, some concluding remarks are provided in Section 4.
+In Section $2,$ we discuss some structural properties of the proposed DGLD, including shapes, moments, entropy and order statistics.
+In Section $3,$ maximum likelihood estimation under regular set up as well as under censored data set up are discussed.
+Section 4 deals with certain characterizations of DGLD.
+Three different real life data sets are considered to illustrate the applicability of the DGLD in Section 5.
+Finally, some concluding remarks are provided in Section 6.